11 Best Beaches in the Outer Banks

 Cape Point Beach is also one of the best spots to go shore fishing.
 The junction of two offshore currents brings copious quantities of food to the area and attracts a wide variety of fish.

 Back from the beach is Cape Hatteras Lighthouse, one of America's most famous safety beacons.
-Dating from 1870, the black-and-white swirl tower has been moved back from the ever encroaching ocean several times.
+Dating from 1870, the black-and-white swirl tower has been moved back from the ever-encroaching ocean several times.
 For incredible views up and down the coast, climb the 257 steps to the top.

-Back from the beach is the Frisco campground.
+Tucked in behind the beach is the Frisco campground.
 If you can secure a spot here, you'll be a short stroll from the far western end of the beach.
 Another campground, Cape Point, is located closer but is mostly a wide-open grass field with little privacy.
 The one upside is that it's the cheapest place to camp in the entire Outer Banks.

 9. Sandbridge Beach